 Eric’s older son, Beau, was also fascinating to watch as he interacted with the animals.
 He was only four in October of 2011 when he watched an on-farm slaughter of a lamb with us — his first experience of slaughter.
 He has grown so much in the past three years, yet he is affectionate as ever with all of the animals on the farm.
 It was really heart-warming to see him with one of his Aunt Cindi’s dairy goats.

 One thing that we’ve always enjoyed about visiting Eric at his farm is the vast array of fresh meats and produce.
 It was a lovely end-of-summer day and we got to have lunch together with his family at a picnic table outside.
 Eric served us his famous recipe of chorizo along with freshly harvested vegetables and other homemade delights.

 At the end of the day we were able to sit with Eric and reflect on how far Farm and Red Moon has come over the past four years.
 We would not be where we are now with the film or been able to experience what we experienced about animal agriculture and slaughter had it not been for Eric’s generosity and willingness to educate us.

 We are always honored to visit Eric’s farm as it is a place where animals are cared for with the highest standards of husbandry and stewardship.
 Yet it is bittersweet because we know these animals will die prematurely to be our food.
 But what is important – and what we have found in making this film – is that the animals should be treated as humanely as possible while alive, and to be killed as humanely as possible when slaughtered.
-Eric lives this and teaches this.
-And we can see this reflected in his sons.
+Eric lives and teaches this.